Easy classics to read for beginners.

 How to Pick Which Classics to Read

-Before you head to the bookstore, these tips will help you figure out which classics to read.
+Before you head to the bookstore or get ready to fill your cart, use these 3 tips to help you figure out which classics to read:

 There’s also something to be said for classics that were originally written for children, like The Adventures of Tom Sawyer and Alice’s Adventures in Wonderland.
 These novels won’t feel too stuffy or boring, and they keep the fancy vocabulary to a minimum.